ntua-unit-of-control-and-informatics/D-PINNs/README.md

 - `prior_vs_posterior.py`: Creates a plot that compares the prior distributions of the kinetic parameters with those estimated from both D-PINNs and HMC frameworks.

-The `forward_problem` folder, on the other hand, focuses on solving forward problems using D-PINNs.
+The [forward_problem](forward_problem) folder, on the other hand, focuses on solving forward problems using D-PINNs.
 It contains the code and files for simulating the drug mass transfer in the body using the three-compartmental model.
 This includes functions for predicting the mean and variance of state variables over time.

-The [forward_problem](forward_problem) folder contains the code to reproduce the results of the forward problem.
+Specifically, the folder contains the following code scripts that reproduce the results of the forward problem.

 - `PK_system_for_forward.py`: implements the pharmacokinetic model, exactly as `PK_system_data_generation.py`.